 Upon completing pupillage, Anita spent two terms as Judicial Assistant to Lady Justice Arden at the Court of Appeal (Civil Division), where she assisted the Court in a wide range of civil and family law matters.

-If you would like any further information regarding Anita Rao’s practice, please contact her clerks or call +44 (0)20 7405 6114.
+If you would like any further information regarding Anita’s practice, please contact her clerks or call +44 (0)20 7405 6114.

 Public Children Law

-Anita has a particular interest in cases with international and cross-jurisdicitional elements.
-Anita has recently advised and acted in a number of cases involving complex international relocations and placements, and has experience of advisory work in international surrogacy and adoption matters.
+Anita has a particular interest in cases with international and cross-jurisdictional elements, and has advised and acted in a number of cases involving complex international relocations and placements in Europe and Asia.

 Private Law & Family Law Act 1996